Agreement Automation Explained: How to Improve CX and Achieve Compliance with Digital Customer Onboarding

 How Agreement Automation Supports Digital Onboarding

-Agreement automation is just one aspect of the entire customer onboarding journey, which includes customer acquisition, account opening (when applicable), and customer onboarding.
+Agreement automation is just one aspect of the entire customer onboarding journey, which includes customer acquisition, account opening, and customer onboarding.
 The diagram below shows where agreement automation fits into the overall customer journey.

 Financial institutions looking to automate the entire customer onboarding journey should look for solutions that are able to integrate together to deliver a positive digital journey for the customer.